dyrector-io/dyrectorio/README.md

 dyrector.io is an **open-source** internal delivery platform that helps developers to deliver applications to more places efficiently by simplifying software releases and operations in any environment.

-⚠️ Disclaimer
-> dyrectorio platform is under development, please treat as such.
+> ⚠️ Disclaimer: dyrectorio platform is under development, please treat as such.
 Expect bugs here and there.
 Early adopters welcome.

 ## Key features